adobe/unity-aepassurance/README.md

 ## Prerequisites

 The `Unity Hub` application is required for development and testing.
-Inside of `Unity Hub`, you will be required to download the current version of the `Unity` app.
+Inside of `Unity Hub`, you will be required to download the `Unity` app.
+The AEPAssurance Unity package is built using Unity version 2019.4.

 [Download the Unity Hub](http://unity3d.com/unity/download).
 The free version works for development and testing, but a Unity Pro license is required for distribution.
 See [Distribution](#distribution) below for details.